Lupe Fiasco versus Daigo Umehara: Credibility

 Many journalists and fans believe that the match may have been staged due to the highly climactic final and Fiasco's disregard of the idea of joining future tournaments.
 The match has been heavily criticized by fans as a poorly veiled marketing ploy to create more buzz for Street Fighter V. Owen S. Good of Polygon suggested that the game may have been similar to an exhibition match in tennis, players of which being "notorious for tanking sets to make sure the show goes the distance and the fans get their money's worth, before playing the last set on the square."
 When asked by Kotaku if the match was staged, Alex Verrey of Umehara's sponsor Mad Catz responded with "No sir, it was not!
 Daigo would never allow such a thing."

 Other theories for why Umehara lost exist as well, such as that he may have been suffering from the effect of a jetlag or was not able to adapt to the mechanics of Street Fighter V during the match.

 Legacy

 In the months after the match, Fiasco started forming a connection with several prominent players throughout the fighting game community, developing relationships with players who have a deep interest in the game.
 In May, Fiasco attended the Street Fighter V tournament Combo Breaker, apparently in order to eventually qualify for the 2016 Capcom Cup.
 The celebrity's continued interest in the game has produced mixed opinions among the fighting game community.
 However, some members of the community have suggested that the most important aspect of the Fiasco versus Umehara match was that it may help grow the community more.

 Fiasco later made a track titled "Killers", which was used in the hype video that took place before EVO 2016's Street Fighter V finals.
-The kickoff event of the 2017 Capcom Pro Tour was simultaneously the launch party of Lupe Fiasco's album Drogas Light.
+The kickoff event of the 2017 Capcom Pro Tour was simultaneously the launch party of Fiasco's album, Drogas Light.